Genivia/ugrep/README.md

             and the inclusion and exclusion constraints applied.

-If no FILE arguments are specified and input is read from a terminal, recursive searches are performed as if `-R` is specified.
+If no FILE arguments are specified and input is read from a terminal, recursive searches are performed as if `-r` is specified.
 To force reading from standard input, specify `-` as the FILE argument.

-To recursively list all non-empty files in the working directory, following symbolic links (note that `-R` is redundant as no FILE arguments are given):
+To recursively list all non-empty files in the working directory, following symbolic links:

-    ug -R -l ''
+    ug -r -l ''

 To list all non-empty files in the working directory but not deeper (since a FILE argument is given, in this case `.` for the working directory):